Nodd/lineprofilergui/README.rst

-line-profiler-gui
+Line Profiler GUI
 -----------------

-This is a Qt GUI for the `line-profiler <https://pypi.org/project/line_profiler/>`_ python utility.
+This is a Qt GUI for the line_profiler_ python utility.

 It allows to run and display the profiling results using an interactive interface.
 It is functionnaly equivalent to the ``kernprof`` script, which is used to invoque ``line_profiler`` from the command line.